 Arizona Easement Law

-Easement law deals with the right of one party to legally utilize or a portion of another's real property for some limited purpose.
+Easement law deals with the right of one party to legally utilize all or a portion of another's real property for some limited purpose.
 Easements typically fall into one of four categories that courts in Arizona and other states have recognized as creating enforceable easement rights: These include the following: (1) right-of-way easements; (2) easements of support; (3) easements of "light and air"; and (4) easements pertaining to artificial waterways.
 There are actually many more specific varieties of easements and almost every property owner in Arizona has easements against their property.
 In fact, it would be extremely rare to own property in Arizona completely free of easements.

 Some of the common easements encumbering real estate in Arizona are easements granting utilities access for certain purposes, easements prohibiting the construction of certain structions, and easements allowing access across someone else's property.
 Right-of-way easements are among the most common types of easemsent and they may be written in recorded documents or created by the operation of law.